BiernackiMichal/E-Dziennik/README.md

 - If user is logged as student, he will see only his grades, and he won't be able to change them.

-In this project i've learned how to:
-- validate user
-- connect frontend written in Angular with backend  written in C#
-- to create relational database using Entity framework
-- validate forms

 Technologies used in this project:
 - Angular2+
 - TypeScript